Democrats protest removal of Transportation watchdog

 Trump has designated Howard Elliott, head of a Transportation Department agency that oversees pipeline safety, to replace Behm as acting inspector general.
 Elliott will keep his job at the pipeline agency, reporting to Chao, which the three House Democrats said was a conflict of interest.

-The lawmakers asked for information regarding ongoing audits, inspections, investigations, evaluations, reviews and other communications regarding Behm’s removal and Elliott’s qualifications to be inspector general.
+The DOT spokesman said officials expect Elliott to recuse himself from audits or investigations of the pipeline agency.

+Still, the lawmakers asked for information regarding ongoing audits, inspections, investigations, evaluations, reviews and other communications regarding Behm’s removal and Elliott’s qualifications to be inspector general.
 Any attempt by Chao or her office to interfere with an inspector general’s investigation “is illegal and will be thoroughly examined by our committees,” they wrote.